johndlr/contacts-api/README.md

 # Contact Management Application

 This is a contact management application that provides CRUD (Create, Read, Update, Delete) operations to manage users' contacts.
 The application is implemented using two different approaches: the functional approach using **Spring Cloud Function** and the traditional approach using Spring Web.
-There are **two branches** for this project, each representing one approach to the application.
+There are **three branches** for this project, each representing one approach to the application.
 An extra branch is added that represents the application that was deployed to Azure.

 ## Approaches